PCRuniversum/PCRedux/joss/paper.md

-The `PCRedux` package enables a faster (elimination of manual inspection) automatic computer-aided classification of amplification curves based on 90 descriptors using statistically and analytically traceable algorithms.
-PCRedux' serves to improve the quality and reproducibility of the quality and reproducibility of qPCR data analysis by systematic validation of input data.
+The `PCRedux` package enables a faster (elimination of manual inspection) automatic computer-aided classification of amplification curves based on 90 descriptors using statistically and analytically traceable algorithms. `PCRedux` serves to improve the quality and reproducibility of the quality and reproducibility of qPCR data analysis by systematic validation of input data.